-A successful training programme takes you to the edge of your ability whilst also accomodating for your lifestyle.
+A successful training programme takes you to the edge of your ability whilst also accommodating for your lifestyle.
 Fitting in training around work and family can often seem impossible, but the secret is in planning ahead.
-There's a tendancy to want to 'cram it all in' when we are short on time, instead listen to your body and back off if you have any specific pains or soreness.
+There's a tendency to want to 'cram it all in' when we are short on time, instead listen to your body and back off if you have any specific pains or soreness.
 If you overdo it one day, future key sessions will be compromised and unproductive.
 It’s essential to arrive to the start line healthy.

 Because this plan covers the final five weeks of training prior to a two-week taper, you should already have a reasonable level of fitness before tackling it!
 Here’s what you should already have under your belt: